ablab/spades/docs/input.md

 Notes:

--   It is strongly suggested to provide multiple paired-end and mate-pair libraries according to their insert size (from smallest to longest).
+-   It is strongly recommended to provide multiple paired-end and mate-pair libraries according to their insert size (from smallest to longest).
 -   It is not recommended to run SPAdes on PacBio reads with low coverage (less than 5).
 -   We suggest not to run SPAdes on PacBio reads for large genomes.
--   SPAdes accepts gzip-compressed files.

 ## Paired read libraries